-The school will only administer prescribed medication that must be given four times a day and this will usually be given at midday.
+The school will only administer prescribed medication that must be given four times a day and this will usually be given at midday, unless prescriptions are time controlled (eg one hour before food).
 The Head teacher must give authorisation for medicines to be administered at any other time in exceptional circumstances.